Conceiva/MezzmoKodiPlugin/README.txt

+v2.0.0.1b New Beta Release

+-  Added featue where if the sync process isn't able to run at the scheduled time due to a video playing it will keep trying each hour until 6AM.

 v2.0.0.1a New Beta Release

 -  Added saving sync offset counter to addon settings so that it will not restart at the beginning when the addon is shutdown.
 -  Fixed Kodi addon error message in the logs when Mark Watched feature is used.
--  Updated sync log message showing Mezzmo database records to use Kodi 19 log message format vs. Kodi 18 format.
+-  Updated log message showing Mezzmo database records to use Kodi 19 log message format vs. Kodi 18 format.

 v2.0.0.0z New Beta Release